zhengyup/languages/DATA_MODEL.md

 ### 5.4 VocabularyItem

-Represents a word or phrase explanation linked to a scenario.
+Represents a contextual gloss for an expression appearing in a ScenarioLine.

-VocabularyItems help users understand difficult words encountered while reading.
+VocabularyItems help users understand difficult words or phrases without leaving the reading experience.

-Vocabulary is scenario-specific in v1.
+Vocabulary is scenario-specific and context-specific in v1.

 Purpose:

-provide contextual explanations for words or phrases appearing in the dialogue.
+provide contextual explanations for expressions as they are used in a specific line of dialogue.

 Suggested fields:

 - id
-- scenarioId
 - scenarioLineId
-- hanzi
+- expression
 - pinyin
-- englishMeaning
+- gloss
-- explanation
+- explanation (optional)
+- startCharIndex (optional)
+- endCharIndex (optional)
 - createdAt
-- updatedAt

 Field notes:

-hanzi stores the word or phrase in Chinese characters.
+expression stores the word or phrase exactly as it appears in the line.

 pinyin provides pronunciation guidance.

-englishMeaning provides a short translation.
+gloss provides a short contextual meaning.

 explanation optionally provides additional context or nuance.

-scenarioLineId is optional but recommended when vocabulary relates to a specific line.
+startCharIndex and endCharIndex may be used to highlight the expression inside the line in the frontend UI.

+Vocabulary is phrase-based rather than character-based in v1.

+The same expression may appear multiple times within a scenario and may have different meanings depending on context.

 Constraints:

-each VocabularyItem belongs to exactly one Scenario.
+each VocabularyItem belongs to exactly one ScenarioLine.

-multiple VocabularyItems may reference the same ScenarioLine.
+multiple VocabularyItems may belong to the same ScenarioLine.

-duplicate entries within the same scenario should be avoided.
+VocabularyItems support inline reading comprehension by giving learners help at the point of need.

+v1 keeps vocabulary scoped to ScenarioLine for simplicity.

-VocabularyItem does not need to represent a global dictionary entry in v1.
+VocabularyItem does not represent a global dictionary entry in v1.

+Global dictionary modeling is intentionally out of scope.

 ---